 Every make and model of motor vehicle has a regular maintenance schedule prescribed by the factory.
-Why?
+Why is scheduled maintenance important to car manufacturers?
 They want your new car, truck, SUV, or van to stay reliable and perform at its best so that they look good.
 But mostly they want to keep their cost of in-warranty repairs to a minimum.

 In order to keep an automotive warranty intact you must follow their factory service schedule to the letter, although not necessarily at a dealership.
 With preventive maintenance you’ll also benefit from better gas mileage, better performance, and few or even no breakdowns at all for many years.